 Also, thanks to a Bulbasaur introduced in Sword and Shield’s Isle of Armor expansion that can evolve into a Venusaur that can Gigantamax, Venusaur can use an extremely powerful G-Max move.
 While Venusaur was actually quite powerful in Sun and Moon thanks to Weather Ball and Normalium-Z, the G-Max version has given Venusaur a significant power boost that can help sweep some teams.

-While its overall base stats aren’t incredibly impressive, its Hidden Ability Chlorophyll can essentially make Venusaur a base 160 speed in harsh sunlight.
-Speed is everything in competitive play, and although there are some Pokemon that want to be slower, Venusaur is not one of them.
+While Venusaur’s overall base stats aren’t incredibly impressive, its Hidden Ability Chlorophyll can essentially make the grass type a base 160 speed in harsh sunlight.
+Speed is everything in competitive play, and although there are some Pokemon that want to be slower in order to take advantage of Trick Room, Venusaur is not one of them.
 Its Special Defense is good enough that some players prefer to build a Calm-natured Venusaur that focuses on maximizing its Special Defense stat and using it as a wall with status moves like Toxic and Sleep Powder to wreak havoc on opposing teams.

+The best nature for Venusaur depends on whether you’re oriented more towards defense or offense.
+For Sword and Shield, the competitive Pokemon experts at Smogon suggest a Modest nature, in order to power up Venusaur’s Special Attack stat.
 For those that still play Sun and Moon or the Let’s Go games on Nintendo Switch, you have access to Mega Venusaur.
 His base stat boosts are significant, gaining 40 defense points, 22 special attack points, and 20 special defense points.
-It also gains the Thick Fat ability, which halves the damage of incoming fire and ice attacks connecting with it.
-Not surprisingly, Mega Venusaur is a popular monster in the Trading Card Game, too.
+Because of that Special Attack boost, a Modest nature is even more preferable.
+Mega Venusaur also gains the Thick Fat ability, which halves the damage of incoming fire and ice attacks connecting with it, mitigating two weaknesses for Venusaur.

 Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2021